lsy13522514671/Snake-Game/README.md

 ### Game Board GUI

 There is a bug on GUI.
 The game board is unable to proportionally react to the window.
-If the row number and col number are set to large enough, the game board will zoom out and hard to see.
+If the row number and col number are set to large enough, the game board will zoom out and become hard to see.

 ## Author